camunda/keycloak/README.md

 ## IAM Roles for Service Accounts (IRSA) Support

-For Keycloak versions 21+, you can use the AWS Advanced JDBC Wrapper to support IRSA.
-Check the [Keycloak documentation](https://www.keycloak.org/server/containers) for details.
+Since Keycloak version 21 and onwards, you can utilize the AWS Advanced JDBC Wrapper included in this image to enable IRSA (IAM Role for Service Accounts).
+Refer to the [Keycloak documentation](https://www.keycloak.org/server/containers) for more information.

 ### Kubernetes Configuration